pnpm/pnpm.io/docs/npmrc.md

 then hardlink packages from the store.
 If neither cloning nor linking is possible, fall back to copying
 * **hardlink** - hard link packages from the store
+* **clone-or-copy** - try to clone packages from the store.
+If cloning is not supported then fall back to copying
 * **copy** - copy packages from the store
 * **clone** - clone (AKA copy-on-write or reference link) packages from the store